Sacha Wigdorovits: Life

 Born to Jewish parents, Sacha Wigdorovits graduated from the University of Zurich.

-He then worked as a journalist, among others at the Tages-Anzeiger, then at the SonntagsZeitung – first as chief reporter and then as US correspondent in New York.
+He then worked as a journalist, among others at the Tages-Anzeiger, then at the SonntagsZeitung – first as chief reporter and then as US correspondent in New York City.
 After his return, he first worked as deputy editor-in-chief at the Luzerner Neusten Nachrichten (LNN) and developed various newspaper projects for Ringier, before moving to Ringier-owned Blick in 1995, first as sports director and then as editor-in-chief.
 He remained there until 1997.
 He then returned to the United States on behalf of Ringier to observe developments in the Internet sector and to complete an Advanced Management Program (AMP) at Harvard Business School.
 After returning to Switzerland, he founded the communications agency Contract Media AG in August 1998.
 Contract Media is based in Zollikon as of 2019.
 One of his first mandates was crisis communication in connection with the crash of Swissair flight 111 near Halifax.
 A short time later, the Scandinavian media company Schibsted entrusted him with the market research and project management for the founding of the free newspaper 20 Minutes.
 He launched the company in December 1999 and was a member of the board of directors and investor until it was sold to the media company Tamedia in 2003.

 From September 2007 to October 2008, Sacha Wigdorovits was the publisher of the free newspaper .ch.
 Clients of his communications agency Contract Media include the energy group Axpo, the watch manufacturer Hublot, the hearing aid manufacturer Sonova, the sports retailer Intersport, Media Saturn Switzerland, the Falcon Private Bank and the private bank BSI, as well as the former Chairman of the Board of Directors of UBS, Peter Kurer, following his resignation as Chairman of the Board of Directors.
 Until 2016 Wigdorovits was involved with the Audiatur Foundation, which, according to its own statements, advocates "balanced reporting on Israel", though some commentators and sources have deemed it pro-Israel or engaging in "Israel advocacy".

 He is partnered with Dutch-Swiss media executive Ingrid Deltenre.

 In 2016, Wigdorovits praised Angela Merkel's communication style in an interview given to German magazine Focus in response to the New Years Eve Cologne riots.